Holstein Friesian

 The Holstein Friesian is an international breed or group of breeds of dairy cattle.
-It originated in the Dutch provinces of North Holland and Friesland and in Schleswig-Holstein in northern Germany.
+It originated in Frisia, stretching from the Dutch province of North Holland to the German state of Schleswig-Holstein.
 It is the dominant breed in industrial dairy farming worldwide, and is found in more than 160 countries.
 It is known by many names, among them Holstein, Friesian and Black and White.

 With the growth of the New World, a demand for milk developed in North America and South America, and dairy breeders in those regions at first imported their livestock from the Netherlands.
 However, after about 8,800 Friesians (black pied German cows) had been imported, Europe stopped exporting dairy animals due to disease problems.

 Today, the breed is used for milk in the north of Europe, and for meat in the south of Europe.
 After 1945, European cattle breeding and dairy products became increasingly confined to certain regions due to the development of national infrastructure.
-This change led to the need to designate some animals for dairy production and others for beef production.
-(Previously, milk and beef had been produced from dual-purpose animals.)
+This change led to the need to designate some animals for dairy production and others for beef production; previously, milk and beef had been produced from dual-purpose animals.
 Today, more than 80% of dairy production takes place north of the line between Bordeaux and Venice, and more than 60% of the cattle in Europe are found there as well.
 Today's European breeds, national derivatives of the Dutch Friesian, have become very different animals from those developed by breeders in the United States, who use Holsteins only for dairy production.

 As a result, breeders have imported specialized dairy Holsteins from the United States to cross-breed them with European black-and-whites.
-Today, the term "Holstein" is used to describe North or South American stock and the use of that stock in Europe, particularly in Northern Europe.
-"Friesian" is used to describe animals of traditional European ancestry that are bred for both dairy and beef use.
-Crosses between the two are described as "Holstein-Friesian".
+Today, the term Holstein is used to describe North or South American stock and the use of that stock in Europe, particularly in Northern Europe.
+Friesian is used to describe animals of traditional European ancestry that are bred for both dairy and beef use.
+Crosses between the two are described as Holstein-Friesian.

 Breed characteristics

-Holsteins have distinctive markings, usually black and white or red and white in colour, typically exhibiting piebald patterns.
+Holsteins have very distinctive markings, usually black and white or red and white in colour, typically exhibiting piebald patterns.
 On rare occasions, some have both black and red colouring with white.
-Red factor causes this unique colouring.
+The red factor causes this unique colouring.
 'Blue' is also a known colour.
 This colour is produced by white hairs mixed with the black hairs giving the cow a bluish tint.
 This colouring is also known as 'blue roan' in some farm circles.
-They are famed for their high dairy production, averaging 22,530 lb of milk per year.
-Of this milk, 858 pounds (3.7%) are butterfat and 719 pounds (3.1%) are protein.
+No two Holsteins will look exactly identical due to the inherent randomness of the manifestation of the piebald gene.
+Holsteins are famed for their high dairy production, averaging 22,530 lb of milk per year.
+Of this milk, 858 pounds/383Kg (3.7%) are butterfat and 719 pounds/326Kg (3.1%) are protein.